 Today, NERSCIC has created a unique organizational model among SCI Model System Centers in having forged a regional partnership of a major academic research institution, Boston University School of Public Health in Boston, MA, with two outstanding clinical institutions: Gaylord Hospital in Wallingford, CT and the Hospital for Special Care in New Britain, CT.
 Northeast Rehabilitation Hospital, based in NH and MA, serves as an affiliated partner of the NERSCIC Network.

-The New England Regional Spinal Cord Injury Center Network is funded by grant #H133N120002 from the National Institute of Disability and Rehabilitation Research (NIDRR), Office of Special Education and Rehabilitative Services, U.S. Department of Education.
+The New England Regional Spinal Cord Injury Center Network is funded by grant #90S15013 from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR), Administration for Community Living, U.S. Department of Health and Human Services.